BB1464/Academic_Blog/content/courses/example/_index.md

 ---
 date: "2021-01-24"
 linkTitle: Data Science
-summary: An example of using Wowchemy's Book layout for publishing online courses.
+summary: An example of using the tidyverse to solve real world problem.
-title: "\U0001F4CA Learn Data Science"
+title: "\U0001F4CA Data Management using the Tidyverse"
 type: book
 ---